Barcode FAQ & Tutorial

 When Barcode Applications are used, the following is suggested:

-- To create barcode images individually, save the images to a file or easily paste barcodes into other Windows applications, consider IDAutomation’s Barcode Image Generator.
-This application is commonly used to create barcode image files for Photoshop, Paint Shop Pro, Quark, CorelDraw, Word and other word processor and graphic applications where a single image can be printed several times without change.
+- To create barcode images individually, save the images to a file, or easily paste barcodes into other Windows applications, consider IDAutomation’s Barcode Image Generator.
+This application is commonly used to create barcode image files for Photoshop, Paint Shop Pro, Quark, CorelDraw, Word, and other word processors and graphic applications where a single image can be printed several times without change.

 - To print barcode labels dynamically from a database or list with a label design application compatible with Windows, consider IDAutomation’s Barcode Label Software.

-A two-dimensional symbology (2D barcode) such as the PDF417 or Data Matrix barcode should be used to encode this type of data.
-2D barcodes encode this type of data when the encoding mode is set to BASE256 or BINARY, which encodes all data, byte-by-byte.
+A two-dimensional symbology (2D barcode) such as Data Matrix and QR Code should be used to encode this type of data.
+2D barcodes encode this type of data when the encoding mode is set to BASE256 or BINARY, which encodes all data, byte-by-byte and supports UTF-8.
 When scanning the data, the barcode scanner must be able to read all 256 bits of each byte.
-This usually means using the serial interface option (data bits have to be 8N) on the scanner, serial emulation over USB or another type of connection that allows all 256 bits of each byte to be transferred to the necessary application.
-Normally, keyboard wedge and USB barcode scanners (that emulate a keyboard) do not support extended characters above ASCII 128, and they only read characters that are actually on the keyboard.
+Most USB and keyboard wedge barcode scanners do not support extended characters above ASCII 128 so they cannot dependably decode binary data.
 The scanner manual or vendor may need to be consulted for this type of implementation.
 Alternatively, the data may be converted to Base64 when encoded in the barcode and then back again when read.
-However, this requires additional programming and will create a symbol that is about four times larger than it would be with BASE256 or BINARY encoding.
+However, this requires additional programming and will create a symbol that is larger than it would be with BASE256 or BINARY encoding.
+Base 64 encoding is used for invoicing in some Arabic countries for this purpose.

 Many situations may exist where the space a barcode occupies becomes a concern.
 The barcodes below are all encoding the same data of “BARCODE12345678” with the same narrow bar width or X dimension of .03CM or 12 mils.
 When creating small barcodes, the scanner must also be able to dependably read them.
 For example, the IDAutomation Plug ‘n Play USB Barcode Scanner reads both Code 128 and Code 39 at 6 points and above.
 The barcodes below may be printed from IDAutomation’s Symbology Test Sheet for testing purposes.